agnieszkalenart/thesis_erc/README.md

 ### How to run experiments with custom features?
 To run CMN with custom features:
-1. Change the path to selected features in 'CMN/IEMOCAP/utils_cmn.py'.
+1. Change the path to selected features (description in the section below) in 'CMN/IEMOCAP/utils_cmn.py'.
 2. If necessary, change the TEXT_DIM and AUDIO_DIM in 'CMN/IEMOCAP/utils_cmn.py'.
 3. Run the file 'CMN/train_iemocap.py'.

 To run ICON with custom features:
-1. Change the path to selected features in 'ICON/IEMOCAP/utils.py'.
+1. Change the path to selected features (description in the section below) in 'ICON/IEMOCAP/utils.py'.
 2. If necessary, change the TEXT_DIM and AUDIO_DIM in 'CMN/IEMOCAP/utils.py'.
 3. Run the file 'ICON/train_iemocap.py'.

+#### Custom features
+To run experiments with custom features, first download them from here and place them in the folder 'features'.

+##### Features
+    .
+    ├── ...
+    ├── features                        # Directory with the following features:
+    │   ├── extract_bert                # BERT-based text features
+    │   ├── extract_fasttext            # FastText text features
+    │   └── extract_opensmile           # OpenSMILE audio features
+    │   └── extract_opensmile_wav2vec2  # OpenSMILE and Wav2Vec2 audio features
+    │   └── extract_wav2vec2            # Wav2Vec2 audio features
+    └── ...

 ### How to extract features on your own?